Publication date: 17.07.2024

 3. Flexibility

 Extended trading hours provide more flexibility for investors with busy schedules or those in different time zones, allowing them to trade at times that are more convenient for them.
+A platform like eToro enables traders to take advantage of extended hours, offering access to global markets and real-time trading opportunities.

 Risks in Extended Trading